chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

  The number of times for cycling in breakpoints scripts is by default equal to the total number of DI-RNAs counts of the sample, but the you are allowed to customise the number of cycles to n by ```--cycle_index``` . <n> is a number customised by the you.

 ## Output
-Four data tables folders and a plot folder are produced to sample folder by default.
+Four data tables folders and a plot folder are produced to the sample folder by default.

 The data folders are:
 * dirna_length